BentFender/netpulse/README.md

 - All data lives in a local SQLite file, so history survives container restarts
 - "Run speedtest now" button for an on-demand check
 ---
 *All coding work made by free access ClaudeAI because I have no coding experience just needed a tool.
-Testing done on my home server with help of ClaudeAI
+Testing done on my home ZimaOS server and work UbuntuPi server with CasaOS overlay with help of ClaudeAI.

 ---

-## Deploying on ZimaOS (Installation)
+## Deploying on ZimaOS or CasaOS (Installation)

 The image is pre-built and published to GHCR by this repo's GitHub Actions workflow — `ghcr.io/bentfender/netpulse:latest`.
-ZimaOS just pulls it, no local build step needed.
+ZimaOS or CasaOS just pulls it, no local build step needed.

-### Option A — ZimaOS App Store / Compose UI (recommended)
+### Option A — ZimaOS/CasaOS App Store / Compose UI (recommended)

-1. In ZimaOS, choose **Install a customized app** - The **+** simbol on Apps dashboard.
+1. In ZimaOS/CasaOS, choose **Install a customized app** - The **+** simbol on Apps dashboard.
    **Import** — a button with arrow in the top-right corner of the popup settings window.
-2. Paste the following into the compose field, **replacing the hostname** `192.168.50.227` with your own ZimaOS server's IP address:
+2. Paste the following into the compose field, **replacing the hostname** `192.168.50.227` with your own ZimaOS/CasaOS server's IP address:

    ```yaml
    services: